luchiansienna/TradingApp/README.md

 but when a lot of transactions will happen at the same time this could cause the transaction mechanism to fail, or enter a long period of waiting.

 There are multiple ways to scale this to high transactional system:
-One way is to have multiple servers with a load balancer in place Asynchronous transactions can be implemented as well.
+Implement a distributed transaction system with a load balancer in place Asynchronous transactions can be implemented as well.

 Also rollback strategy can be added in case an exception occurs in the buy/sell transaction, if other entities are in place.